deimosfr/mytechnotebook/docs/Servers/Monitoring/rrdtool_create_your_own_graphics_with_rrdtool.md

 ## Example

-Here's an example I propose of something I developed to have graphs on the size occupied by users on their home directory (this is very similar to [my documentation on OpenChart](./open_flash_chart_:_créer_des_graphiques_flash.html)).
+Here's an example I propose of something I developed to have graphs on the size occupied by users on their home directory.
 This will give me something like this:

 ![Rrd day](../../static/images/rrd_day.avif)
 ![Rrd week](../../static/images/rrd_week.avif)